upsidedownlabs/Chords-Web/README.md

     - [X] **Raspberry Pi Pico Support**: Release Raspberry Pi Pico support for Chords.
 It works seamlessly with the new Heart BioAmp Candy.
 Share your favorite board in the comments, and we'll aim to include it in future updates.
     - [X] **Arduino Nano Support** Add support for Nano board which supports up to 8 channels.

-- **User Interface** : Improved user inteface by following changes:
+- **User Interface** : Improved user interface by following changes:
     - [X] **Channel Selection**: Display the available channels in a popover, showing a total of 16 channels.
 However, the number of enabled channels will be based on the connected board.
     - [X] **Zoom Slider**: Adjust zoom to focus on data points or view an overall plot.
     - [X] **Time-Base Slider**: Customize the time duration for displaying data per frame, with options ranging from 1 to 10 seconds.